 11. WordPress is User Friendly

 If you ask me to pick my favorite feature about WordPress, I’d pick its user friendliness.
 Without knowing any code, you can create webpages from a user friendly interface.
 Working with WordPress is as easy as working with any word processor.
 Sure, it helps if you know some basic coding, especially when you have to troubleshoot.
-But even in such situations, you’ll find that there are tutorials, courses, training videos, podcasts and blogs to help you out.
+But even in such situations, you’ll find that there are WordPress courses, training videos, podcasts and blogs to help you out.
 WordPress excels at Do-it-Yourself.
 Even newbies can easily create content.
 Moreover, WordPress supports images, audios and videos and manages media files effectively.
 You can also embed third party content such as YouTube and Vimeo.

 12. WordPress Enables Smooth Workflow